orelrahum/Azure_DevOps_Pipeline/README.md

 pipeline process:
 1. Setting up 2 storage servers by ARM TEMPLATE file
-2. Setting up windows server by ARM TEMPLATE file
+2. Setting up ubuntu server by ARM TEMPLATE file
-3. get windows server ip (from Section 2)
+3. get ubuntu server ip (from Section 2)
 4. login by SSH
-5. download create_upload_copy.ps1 from this reposity to windows server
+5. download create_upload_copy.ps1 from this reposity to ubuntu server
-6. Run script that will create, upload 100 blobs to A and B (Create already in section 1) on windows server
+6. Run script that will create, upload 100 blobs to A and copy 100 blobs from B (Create already in section 1) on windows server

 # configurations deetails :